 “There are a lot of glitches in Windows 10”, the Dell support agent told them, before transferring them to another rep. That rep, happily, managed to solve the problem without replacing the entire operating system.

 A 57-minute call to HP, about getting their CoolSense temperature control application working after an OS upgrade, prompted an agent to give the same advice: downgrade Windows 10.
-In this case there seemingly wasn’t another fix – the Windows 10 version of the app on the HP website didn’t work.
+In this case there seemingly wasn’t another fix – the

 “At the end of the day, the person’s job is to get the PC running,” HP VP Mike Nash told LaptopMag, after being told about this situation.
 “Given the scenario, it might have been the most expeditious thing to get them back to a known good space.”